wiris/html-integrations/demos/README.md

 ## Testing

-To run the tests for the demos you should wo to the framework and editor that needs to be tested.
+There are a set of tests for each demo to validate code and expected behavior.

+Open a Terminal window, and follow these steps to run these tests.

 ```sh
 demos$ cd [framework]/[editor]
 ```

-Then the demo server has to be opened with one of the [commands](#how-to-run-a-demo) dedicated to that.
-This means you have to run the demo, but we recommend you to use the command `npm serve` that will serve the demo but won't open the browser automatically.
+Then, run the demo by following the commands on the [How to run a demo](#how-to-run-a-demo) section, above.

+> **Hint**: Use the command `npm serve` to run the demo without openning a new browser window automatically.

-When the demo is ready, you can finally run the following command to test:
+When the demo is ready, open a new terminal window and use the following command to run the tests:

 ```sh
 demos/[framework]/[editor]$ npm test